 As the season changes, so do fashion trends; Elle, Vogue and many other magazines have shifted focus from bikinis to boots.
 This brought a thought to my mind about something that is supposedly back in style: “The Woman.”

-“The Woman” is a trend that was conjured up on the runways of Louis Vuitton and Prada in the 1950′s and 1960′s.
+“The Woman” is a trend that was conjured up on the runways of Louis Vuitton and Prada in the 1950’s and 1960’s.
 Obviously, other designers made clothing for women; however it was those two that were somehow considered to have captured the stereotypical essence of femininity.
 Both collections displayed subdued hues, midi-length, some sort of hourglass shape and frills.
-Prada seems to send the message that some ruffles on my boobs will do the trick of enhancing not only my bust but also my view of what it is to be …
+Prada seems to send the message that some ruffles on my boobs will do the trick of enhancing not only …